 Motivational speaker Jim Rohn famously said you are a collection of your five closest friends, and I believe it!
 A strong circle of friends who bring out the best in you is crucial to being the best you and loving yourself for it.

 Friendships can be hard to maintain when you are a busy adult, but that doesn’t mean those relationships become any less important.
 Friends are the people who laugh with you and help pick you up when you are down.
 You might see some friends multiple times a week, or you might have to rely on long-distance video chats.
+You could even invite your friends to work out with you!
 If you want that person in your life, you can always find the time to maintain the relationship.

 Do not be afraid to make new friends.
 Talk to your coworkers.
 Start a hobby that exposes you to new people.
 When you find people who fit into your social life and help lift you higher, you will wonder why you were ever afraid to go out and find that kind of friendship.